ga-wdi-boston/wdi_1_js_functions_are_first_class/README.md

 var countTheOdds = makeCountWhereTrue(isOdd);
 ```

-There is a lot of complexity hidden underneath the surface here, most of it dealing with scoping.
-We'll be coming back to re-examine this later.
+There is a lot of complexity hidden underneath the surface here, most
+of it dealing with scoping.
+We'll be coming back to re-examine this
+later.

 ## Try it for yourself

-Work through the problems in scripts/exercise-4.js and scripts/exercise-5.js
+Work through the problems in exercises/exercise-4.js and
+exercises/exercise-5.js

+## Other Notes

+All of the examples are available as separate files in the examples/
+directory.